eclipse-openj9/openj9-docs/CONTRIBUTING.md

       **(Linux&reg; only)**

-If content is not marked it should apply to any platform.
+If content is not marked, it should apply to any platform.

 See [Trademarks](#trademarks) for information about marking trade names appropriately.